FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication

 \section{A Unified Fault Tolerance Framework for Checkpoint/Restart and Replication}

 By utilizing both checkpointing and replication together, we can reduce the time overhead in checkpoint/restart significantly.
 The probability of both a process and its replica failing is lower than a single-process failure, resulting in lower application failure rates with replication than with checkpointing alone.
 Therefore, using replicas allows us to use a higher checkpoint interval that reduces checkpoint overhead.
-Note that checkpointing will still be needed, especially in environments with high application failure rates with large probabilities of failures of both a process and its replica.
+Note that checkpointing will still be needed, especially in environments with high application failure rates, with large probabilities of failures of both a process and its replica.

 However, integrating checkpointing and replication in a unified MPI-agnostic fault tolerance framework is challenging.
-For example, we need replica processes to be equivalent to their original counterparts but still be unique such that the relevant MPI communications can be performed as if they were separate processes.
+For example, we need replica processes to be equivalent to their original counterparts but still be unique, such that the relevant MPI communications can be performed as if they were separate processes.
 This is especially important as we are performing communications using a native MPI library.
-If we implement replication in a similar manner as standard checkpointing and just copy over all memory segments, it will lead to the native MPI memory segment also getting copied over which would result in the native MPI library being unable to identify all the processes uniquely as half of them would have the same internal data including any identifiers.
-The necessary uniqueness of these identifiers makes replication harder to implement than process migration, as defined in other frameworks, as process migration just moves the execution to a different core but still with a unique internal identifier while replication requires both cores to run the same execution simultaneously.
-There could be a difference in the number of processes creating a checkpoint and those restoring from the checkpoint, as explained in Section \ref{unifying}.
+If we implement replication in a similar manner as standard checkpointing and just copy over all memory segments, it will lead to the native MPI memory segment also getting copied over, which would result in the native MPI library being unable to identify all the processes uniquely, as half of them would have the same internal data, including any identifiers.

+There could also be a difference in the number of processes creating a checkpoint and those restoring from the checkpoint.
 This section describes our methods for addressing these challenges.